A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Generating Additional Labeled Data

 \section{Generating Additional Labeled Data}

-Faced with the lack of task-specific labels, a variety of approaches have been developed that find alternative forms of labeled data as replacements for gold-standard supervision.
+Faced with the lack of task-specific labels, a variety of approaches have been developed to find alternative forms of labeled data as substitutes for gold-standard supervision.
 This is usually done through some form of expert insights in combination with automation.
-These labels tend to be of lower quality than their manually annotated counterparts and contain more errors or label-noise.
-They are, however, easier to obtain, as the manual intervention is focused and limited to setting up the technique.
-It is, therefore, suited for low-resource scenarios.
-We group these ideas into two main categories: data augmentation (which uses task-specific instances to create more of them) and distant supervision (which labels unlabeled data).
-Connected to this, active research exists on learning with such noisily or weakly labeled data that tries to handle errors in this automatically created data and better leverage the additional supervision.
+We group the ideas into two main categories: data augmentation which uses task-specific instances to create more of them (\autoref{sub:data-aug}) and distant supervision which labels unlabeled data (\autoref{sub:distant}) including cross-lingual projections (\autoref{sub:projections}).
+Additional sections cover learning with noisy labels (\autoref{sec:noisy}) and involving non-experts (\autoref{sec:nonexpert}).